Relationships—the key to an inclusive education by Elizabeth Wright.

 My parents had a fight on their hands.
 The NSW education department didn’t want me to attend a mainstream school.
 They wanted me to attend the special school that was half an hour away.
 They didn’t think that I would cope in mainstream education.
 They didn’t think that the school would cope with a physically disabled child.
 Perhaps they had a point.
 One thing I haven’t told you about the local primary school is that there are a lot of stairs there.
 And whilst I can go up and down stairs, it is laborious and frustrating.
 I can only go one step at a time.
 This was only one issue, however, and one that could be solved by ensuring my classroom was always on a ground floor.

 With the support of the entire school, my parents lobbied the education department to allow me to attend the school.
 The head teacher was my biggest cheerleader, I even remember his name, Mr Masters.
 Eventually the education department conceded, slightly, and allowed me to attend the school on a three month trial.
 Which I passed with flying colours.
 Because I knew the teachers and the school and the teachers and the school knew me.
 They knew what I was capable of, they knew what support structures to put in place, and they had a great relationship with my parents.
-Creating an environment where I could thrive.
+Creating an inclusive education environment where I could thrive.

 I like to think that my parents were revolutionary.
-That they were part of the vanguard in a new way of thinking around education and disability.
+That they were part of the vanguard in a new way of thinking around inclusive education and disability.
 Sadly, how wrong I was.
 We still live in a society where parents have to fight to get their children into mainstream schooling and the support they need to achieve this.
-From my parents’ experience I can see that relationships were the key to making my education experience successful.
+From my parents’ experience I can see that relationships were the key to making my inclusive education experience successful.
 I still believe that relationships are key.
 Yet, on a bigger scale, we still need to influence policy to allow these relationships to thrive.

-Frankly, we all deserve an education that is appropriate for our abilities.
+Frankly, we all deserve an inclusive education that is appropriate for our abilities.
 In fact, education is a human right.
-Disabled children deserve an education that will allow them to thrive and flourish in society.
+Disabled children deserve an inclusive education that will allow them to thrive and flourish in society.
 And together I believe we can make this happen.
 So let’s tell our stories, let’s continue the fight, let’s make the change happen.

 Elizabeth Wright is a Paralympic Medalist, Writer, Keynote and TEDx Speaker.
 Her aim is to confront disability stereotypes and tropes, through writing and speaking about lived experience with her disability.
 You can read more of her writing here.
 Watch her TEDx here.
 And you can find her on Twitter, Instagram, and Linkedin.